thinkphp/computer-science-in-c/README.md

 when we do.
 (Michael Fellows and Ian Parberry,
 “SIGACT trying to get children excited about CS”)

+## Preface

+C is a general-purpose programming language which features economy of expression, modern control flow, and a rich set of operators.
+C is not a very high level language, nor a big one, and is not specialized to any particular area of application.
+But its absence of restrictions and its generality make it more convenient and effective for many tasks than supposedly more power languages.
+C was designed for and implemented on the UNIX operating system on the DEC PDP-11, by Dennis Ritchie.
+The operating system, the C compiler, and essentially all UNIX applications program (including all of the software used to prepare this course) are written in C.

+## Getting-started

 ### References

 [Introduction to Algorithms](https://www.amazon.com/Introduction-Algorithms-Thomas-H-Cormen/dp/0262033844/) Cormen